 How can I delete a Google review?
 If you are a reviewer asking this question, the process is really easy.
 Just scroll down a bit and see how you can do it easily.
-If you are a business that wants to delete a Google review for some reason, we also talk about some steps that you can take in that direction as well as some alternate strategies.
+If you are a business that wants to delete a Google review, we’ll also talk about some strategies for you.

 Here’s what you’ll find in this article.